skedgo/tripkit-android/trip-kit-booking-ui/docs/overview.md

 ```

 ## Open `BookingActivity`
-If a trip segment has a booking action, you can call then your booking activity.
+If a trip segment has a booking action, and you are NOT using `Quick Booking`, you can call then your booking activity.
 ```
     final Booking booking = segment.getBooking();
     if (!TextUtils.isEmpty(booking.getUrl())) {